AxxAxx/AxxSolder/README.md

 The user can adjust the temperature calibration at 6 points in order to compensate for variations in the cartridge thermocouple.
 To calibrate temperature(s):
 - Make sure that the temperature calibration values are at their default nominal values in the settings.
-- Set AxxSolder to the temperature that you want to calibrate. for example 300 deg C.
+- Set AxxSolder to the temperature that you want to calibrate. for example 300 °C.
 - When AxxSolder stabilizes around the setpoint, measure the actual tip temperature by using a soldering tip thermocouple, for example the HAKKO FG-100B.
-- Input the actual measured temperature, let's say 302 deg C into the 300 deg C calibration setting ("Temp cal 300" = 302).
+- Input the actual measured temperature, let's say 302 °C into the 300 °C calibration setting ("Temp cal 300" = 302).

 AxxSolder will then use this calibration point and correct the temperature accordingly.
 It will do so linearly between all calibration points.

 # Temperature measurement
 As the thermocouple and heater element is connected in series inside the JBC cartridges and the thermocouple voltage measures over the same pins as the heating element we have to be careful when to do the temperature measurement.
 In order to not disturb the thermocouple measurement with heater element switching, the switching is turned off for 0.5 ms just before the temperature measurement is taken.
 The 0.5 ms delay ensures that the switching is turned off and the thermocouple signal is stabilized around a stable voltage.
-The measured signal over the thermocouple is clamped to 3.3V with a BAV199 Schottky diode in order to protect the op-amp OPA2387.
+The measured signal over the thermocouple is clamped to 3.3V with a BAV199 low-leakage switching diode in order to protect the op-amp OPA2387.
 The voltage measurement is taken by the internal ADC in DMA mode with a circular buffer.
 The buffer holds several measurements which are averaged and filtered in software.
 The yellow curve in the image below (Channel 1) shows the PWM signal driving the gate of the MOSFET.
-The green curve shows the amplified voltage between GREEN and RED wire in the JBC handle for at 330 degree C and 5% power and the purple 25 degree C and at 80% power (the tip held under water trying to heat up).
+The green curve shows the amplified voltage between GREEN and RED wire in the JBC handle at 330 °C and 10% power, and the cyan curve at 100 °C and 100% power (the tip cooled down trying to heat up).
-The blue pulse indicates the wait time of 0.5 ms and the purple pulse is where the ADC is sampled.
+The blue pulse indicates the wait time of 0.5 ms and the magenta pulse is where the ADC is sampled.
 ![Oscilloscope_image_PWM](./photos/temperature_measurement.png)
 # Current measurement
 The current is sampled four times per second by a 30 us current pulse through the heater.
 This is done both to check if there is a functioning tip in the handle (otherwise the display shows "---" at current temp) and to be able to calculate the power drawn by the heater.
 By knowing how much the heater draws in ampere the actual power can be calculated by knowing the bus voltage and pulse duty cycle. to measure the current the gate to the MOSFET is turned on, 10 us later the voltage over the current shunt is sampled by the ADC and the result is converted.
 This is shown the image below.